-Please refer to Heaven Himalaya to get the compelete itinerary for Everest Base Camp.
+Please refer to Heaven Himalaya to get the complete itinerary for Everest Base Camp.

-Please refer to the following guide for equipment and gears for your everest base camp travel journey .
+Please refer to the following guide for equipment and gears for your Mt.
+Everest base camp trekking:

 First Aid Kit

-Note: If you cannot find the above items in your home country, you can buy or rent every equipment in streets of Kathmandu.
+Note: If you cannot find the above items in your home country, you can buy or rent every piece of equipment in the streets of Kathmandu.

 Related Article: Recommend packing list and equipment for trekking in Nepal.

-The total cost of trip includes the cost of trekking permits, TIM’s card, food, accommodation cost, transportation cost, flight to/ from Lukla, guide, and porter cost.
-The price may vary from USD 1250 to USD 3000 per person based on trek and accommodation type days.
-The value offered by a travel agency excludes visa fees, travel insurance, trekking equipment, and other personal expense costs.
+The total cost of the Everest base camp Trek Package by Heaven Himalaya is 1290 USD.
+It includes the cost of trekking permits, TIM card, food, accommodation cost, transportation cost, flight to/ from Lukla, guide, and porter cost.
+However, prices may vary from USD 1250 to USD 3000 per person based on trek and accommodation type days.
+The value offered by a travel agency excludes visa fees, travel insurance, Everest trekking equipment, and other personal expense costs.

 We have the following guide to help you prevent altitude sickness during Everest Base Camp Trek.